 These flexibilities will assist interns complete their internship more easily and will support the transition to retirement of the 4+2 internship.

-The Board does not expect that there will be any further changes to the 4+2 internship program, and that the Guidelines for the 4+2 internship will be in place until the retirement of the pathway.
+We do not expect that there will be any further changes to the 4+2 internship program, and that the Guidelines for the 4+2 internship will be in place until the retirement of the pathway.